escherlies/elm-ix-dict/README.md

 # elm-ix-dict

-***⚠️ Experimental, use with caution.*** (see [Caveats](#caveats) section)

 An experimental Dict data structure that derives keys from values.
-It provides a safe and lazy way to work with indexed data structures and wraps around elm/core/Dict
+It provides a safe and lazy way to work with indexed data structures and wraps around elm/core/Dict.

 ## Quick start

-Use `singleton`, `empty` or `fromListBy` to create and IxDict using a key function
+Use `singleton`, `empty` or `fromListBy` to create and IxDict using a key function:

 ```elm
 type alias User =